samsaara/blog/_posts/2022-05-27-duckdb-tutorial.md

 <div class="cell border-box-sizing text_cell rendered"><div class="inner_cell">
 <div class="text_cell_render border-box-sizing rendered_html">
-<p>Nice, isn’t it?!</p>
+<p>Nice, isn’t it?!
+The same operation is unimaginably complex (for me, at least) in pandas. 🤯</p>
+<p>With DuckDB, we can combine one or more of many of such complex operations and execute in one go without worrying much about manual optimizations.</p>

 </div>
 </div>
 </div>
 <div class="cell border-box-sizing text_cell rendered"><div class="inner_cell">
 <div class="text_cell_render border-box-sizing rendered_html">
+<h1 id="Conclusion">Conclusion<a class="anchor-link" href="#Conclusion"> </a></h1><p>We have noticed how performant DuckDB is and how it brings the  whole SQL ecosystem into Pandas.
+Its simple installation and light footprint means that we can integrate this into our existing workflows with minimal effort and achieve maximum gains in terms of execution speeds .
+We can also continue using pandas on larger datasets without loading them into memory or jumping onto a full blown distributed computing setup (<em>for a reasonable extent</em>).</p>
-<h1 id="Conclusion">Conclusion<a class="anchor-link" href="#Conclusion"> </a></h1><p>Thanks so much for reading this far :heart:.
+<p>Thanks so much for reading this far :heart:.
 Now you know most of the important stuff about DuckDB to get yourself started.
 Bear in mind that we hardly scratched the surface.
 DuckDB offers so much more.
 You can use correlated subqueries, nested types, etc. apart from its many <a href="https://duckdb.org/2022/05/04/friendlier-sql.html">user friendly features</a> such as column aliasing in <code>group by/having</code>, auto-incrementing duplicate columns, better string slicing and so on.
 Their <a href="https://duckdb.org/docs/">documentation</a> is very clean &amp; beginner friendly and the <a href="https://duckdb.org/news/">blog</a> has very informative posts as well.
 I encourage you to check those out.</p>
 <h3 id="Sidenote">Sidenote<a class="anchor-link" href="#Sidenote"> </a></h3><ul>
 <li><a href="https://modin.org/">Modin</a> tries to parallellize pandas workflow by distributing the workload to multiple CPU cores. <a href="https://www.kdnuggets.com/2019/11/speed-up-pandas-4x.html">Have a look</a> and am guessing that we can also combine modin &amp; DuckDB for an even faster runtimes.</li>
 <li><a href="https://github.com/fugue-project/fugue">Fugue</a> is a new framework that provides a unified interface so that users can execute their Python, Pandas, and SQL code on various distributed computing platforms such as Spark and Dask without rewrites.
-Please check <a href="https://towardsdatascience.com/introducing-fugue-reducing-pyspark-developer-friction-a702230455de">here</a> for its nice introduction and <a href="https://towardsdatascience.com/fugue-and-duckdb-fast-sql-code-in-python-e2e2dfc0f8eb">this</a> article to get a feel of using it with DuckDB.</li>
+Please check <a href="https://towardsdatascience.com/introducing-fugue-reducing-pyspark-developer-friction-a702230455de">here</a> for a nice introduction from its maintainer Kevin and also checkout <a href="https://towardsdatascience.com/fugue-and-duckdb-fast-sql-code-in-python-e2e2dfc0f8eb">this</a> article from Khuyen to get a feel of using it with DuckDB.</li>
 </ul>
 <p>I hope you have enjoyed this post and learnt something from it.
-Please let me know your thoughts/suggestions (or any mistakes) in the comments below.</p>
+Please let me know your thoughts/suggestions (or any mistakes) in the comments below. :)</p>
+<p>Happy Ducking! :green_heart::duck::green_heart:</p>

 </div>
 </div>